svolochj/LVPilsetas/README.md

-# Welcome to Latvia cities project.
+# Welcome to project cities of Latvia.

 Private project by SVO for covering all 81 city of Latvia.